poviolabs/PovioKit/PovioKit/Classes/Utilities/Delegated/README.md

 and there problem is gone, right?
 Indeed, we got rid of the memory leak, but in some sense, we made things worse, not better.
 In what way is that you might ask?
 Well, when using the `Delegate` pattern, it was the responsibility of the designer of the API for not introducing the memory leak, but now it is the user's of the API.
-And it is wery easi to overlook the `[weak self]`, especially by not experienced developers.
+And it is very easy to overlook the `[weak self]`, especially by inexperienced developers.
 And even if we never overlook it, it requires a great deal of code duplication.

-## Solution
+## The Solution

 By using the `Delegated` module, we get the best of both worlds: automatic memory leak prevention and no boilerplate.